-The plan offers ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
+The plan offers a long-term supply (also called an extended supply) of maintenance drugs on our plan's "Drug List."
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)

-- 1. Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet). - 2.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs (which offer preferred cost sharing) at a lower cost-sharing amount.
+Other retail pharmacies may not agree to the lower cost-sharing amounts.
+In this case you will be responsible for the difference in price.
+Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
+You can also call Member Services for more information. - 2.
 You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.